 Drive sales on autopilot with ecommerce-focused features

-For ecommerce, the stakes increase.
-You need plugins that connect to WooCommerce, track revenue, and segment based on order history.
-The difference between knowing someone opened an email versus knowing they spent $200 after clicking matters.
+For ecommerce sites, there are plugins that integrate with WooCommerce, track revenues, and segment users based on order history.
+The difference between knowing that someone has opened an email versus having spent $200 after clicking is significant.

-Join us below to discover the best email marketing plugins for WordPress, including options for ecommerce, small businesses, bloggers, and teams.
+Join us below to learn the best email marketing plugins for WordPress, including those for ecommerce sites, small businesses, bloggers, and more.

 Quick sign up | No credit card required